How far in advance do brides book your services for the wedding day?

 Where are you located?

-Jennie Tewell Photography is located in Mobile, Alabama, but we frequently photograph weddings across the Gulf Coast region.
+Jennie Tewell Photography is located in Daphne, Alabama, but we frequently photograph weddings across the Gulf Coast region.
 We will travel anywhere within 150 miles with no additional fees.

 Are you available for travel/destination weddings?